vdotok/JS-one2many/README.md

 This is a demo project to demonstrate “One-to-Many Broadcast” using Angular 9+.

 ## Live Demo
- Click <a href="https://one2many.vdotok.com" target="_blank" title="Chat Demo">here</a> to visit the live demo of VdoTok many-to-many group call.
+ Click <a href="https://one2many.vdotok.com" target="_blank" title="Chat Demo">here</a> to visit the live demo of VdoTok one-to-many group call.

 ## Prerequisites: